 NOTE Guidance for this clause can be found in Annex B.

-NOTE 1 Guidance for this clause can be found in Annex B. This standard applies to the development and maintenance of health software by a manufacturer. medical device software is a subset of health software.
+This document applies to the development and maintenance of health software by a manufacturer.
+Medical device software is a subset of health software.
+Therefore, this document applies to:

 – software as part of specific health hardware;

-– software as a medical device (SaMD);
+– software for a software-only medical device (SaMD);

 NOTE 2 Examples of health software include the following: